S429: 2025 Public Safety Act. Latest Version

 (4) If the record or material is subject to the provisions of subsection (d1) of this section, the surviving spouse of the deceased.
 If there is no surviving spouse, then the notice shall be provided to the deceased's parents, and if the deceased has no living parent, then to the adult child of the deceased or to the guardian or custodian of a minor child of the deceased.

-(5) If the record or material is subject to the provisions of subsection (d2) of this section, to the deceased child's parents or guardian, or to the person standing in loco parentis to the deceased child.
+(5) If the record or material is subject to the provisions of subsection (d2) of this section, to the deceased child's parents or guardian.

 In determining good cause, the judge shall consider whether the disclosure or release is necessary for the public evaluation of governmental performance, the seriousness of the intrusion into the family's right to privacy, whether the requested disclosure or release is the least intrusive means available, the need to withhold the records to facilitate the investigation or prosecution of criminal offenses, the rights of the defendant in any ongoing criminal investigation or prosecution, the public interest in having access to the records or materials, and the availability of similar information in other public records, regardless of form.
 A party aggrieved by an order of the superior court authorized by this subsection may appeal in accordance with Article 27 of Chapter 1 of the General Statutes.